- Chelsie Speer

 Speer then moved back to her home town of Pendleton, Oregon to take the reins of her high school Alma Mater in 2008.
 Speer led the Buckaroos to a 2nd place finish in the Intermountain Conference with a record of 11-3.
 Speer was voted as Co-Coach of the Year in the IMC.

 Speer is a 2006 graduate from Portland State University with a degree in health education and a minor in physical education.
 She received a Master of Science in Wellness and Fitness from California University of Pennsylvania online program in 2011.
-Speer and her husband, Justin Speer, the new head baseball coach at WWCC, have two sons, Aiden and Braxton, and a daughter, Bette Lou.
+Speer and her husband, Justin Speer, the new head baseball coach at WWCC, have two sons, Aiden and Braxton, and a daughter, Betty Lou.